splunk/splunk-jenkins-otel/README.md

                 value: test
                 action: insert
             ```
-        - Also pay attention to the dual exporters for our logs.
-One sending to Splunk Log Observer and the other to HEC for Splunk Enterprise
+        - Also pay attention to the dual exporters for our APM logs.
+One is sending to Splunk Log Observer and the other to HEC for Splunk Enterprise.
+This allows us to leverage Splunks logging tools for more detailed analysis of Jenkins usage.
+Sending to Log Observer also allows us to create time series metrics out of our APM data for detailed historical tracking of trends in individual spans/steps.
             ```
             # Logs
             splunk_hec/log_observer: